+Other:

-Other: Interest free loan for travel season ticket
+- Optional contributory pension scheme, 3% employee + 5% employer - Interest free loan for travel season ticket

-Purpose of the role: To be an effective member of FRU's senior management team, ensuring that FRU provides a high quality advocacy service to our clients and a high quality experience to our volunteers.
+Purpose of the role: To be an effective member of FRU's senior management team, ensuring that FRU provides a high-quality advocacy service to our clients and a high-quality experience to our volunteers.
 To take the lead on FRU's employment work.